winkash/mcp-databricks-app/README.md

-# 🤖 Databricks MCP Server Template
+# 🤖 Databricks MCP Server

 Host Model Context Protocol (MCP) prompts and tools on Databricks Apps, enabling AI assistants like Claude to interact with your Databricks workspace through a secure, authenticated interface.